List of Captain Tsubasa characters: Michael

 Michael is a midfielder who plays for the Spain national team.
 As a young boy, he was raised at the Montserrat Church and there was taught soccer by Juanito, the bishop from the church.
-The bishop died ten years later, but before he passed away, he told Michael he could do whatever he likes.
+The bishop died ten years later, but before he died, he told Michael he could do whatever he likes.
 After seeing two matches between Barcelona and Real Madrid (the teams in which Tsubasa and Natureza play), he decides to sign a contract with CF Numancia.
 With him, Numancia defeats Real Madrid and Valencia.
 He's currently playing for Olympic Spain in the Madrid Olympics.
 He is considered a genius as he was the second player hold Naturezza, who is supposedly a prodigy, after Tsubasa.

 Tecmo Characters

 The characters listed here are non-canon to the manga.
 The Tecmo game series is takes place in an alternate reality to the manga.

+Babington

 Babington is Tsubasa's teammate from Captain Tsubasa 2 to Captain Tsubasa 3, and is the sole Argentinian player of Sao Paulo FC.
-In Captain Tsubasa 4 he does not play for Sao Paulo, but is still seen playing for Argentina.
+In Captain Tsubasa 4, he does not play for Sao Paulo, but is still seen playing for Argentina.
 However, he does not appear in Captain Tsubasa 5.